Biden picks Alejandro Mayorkas, a son of Jewish Cuban refugees, to lead the Department of Homeland Security

 The son of Cuban Jews who fled Fidel Castro’s 1959 Revolution, Mayorkas would be the first immigrant and first Hispanic American to lead DHS if the GOP-controlled Senate confirms him.
-Mayorkas’ first public statement after the announcement was an indication that immigration, for him, is deeply personal.
+Mayorkas’s first public statement after the announcement was an indication that immigration, for him, is deeply personal.

 “When I was very young, the United States provided my family and me a place of refuge,” Mayorkas wrote in a tweet.
 “Now, I have been nominated to be the DHS Secretary and oversee the protection of all Americans and those who flee persecution in search of a better life for themselves and their loved ones.”